python-cffi/cffi/doc/source/ref.rst

   is called immediately.

 * on CPython, ``ffi.from_buffer(buf)`` locks the buffer, so ``ffi.release()``
-  unlocks it at a deterministic point.
+  can be used to unlock it at a known time.
 On PyPy, there is no locking (so far) so this has no effect.

 * on CPython this method has no effect (so far) on objects returned by ``ffi.new()``, because the memory is allocated inline with the cdata object